WebBreacher/offensiveinterview/open.md

 4. What conferences have you spoken at? *@digininja*
 5. Name a couple of people in the industry that you'd look to for advice/trust their advice. *Asking this to make sure they are active and know who does what, if they are claiming to be wifi experts and don't name people like Josh Wright then they are lying.* *@digininja*
 6. What methods or sources of information do you use for keeping up to date in the security industry? *jstnkndy*
+7. If you could have any job in infosec, what would it be an why? *@webbreacher*
+8. What is the coolest thing you have done in infosec? *@webbreacher*
+9. Why would you like to work here? *@webbreacher*
+10. Describe how you learn best? *@webbreacher*

 ## Tech Questions ##
 ### General Pentest ###